e271828e/Flight.jl/docs/notes/design/framework_design.md

 atomic evaluation unit can be **port-level acyclic yet unschedulable** (Simulink's "artificial algebraic loop").
 The canonical instance in this domain is rigid-body
 dynamics: velocity out (pure state) + acceleration out (feedthrough from total force).
-The two-stage default resolves it.
-If a component's direct group itself cross-couples through a neighbor (rare), the author splits it into further groups; the build diagnostic says so explicitly ("cycle through X.g_direct is artificial at port level — split the group").
+The two-stage split resolves it.
+In the rare case where a single component's stage-2 outputs cross-couple through a neighbor (port-level acyclic, stage-level cyclic), the remedy is **splitting the component** — which documents real structure — and the build diagnostic says so explicitly ("cycle through X.g_s2 is artificial at port level — split the component").
+One consequence of stage-2 conservatism worth recording: an input consumed only by `f` (never by `g_s2`) still creates a scheduling edge if the component has stage-2 outputs; in practice such components are integrator-shaped and have none, and the remedy, if ever needed, is the same split.

 ### 5.4 Algebraic loop policy: reject at build time